7ORVS/7ORVS.github.io/_posts/APT Profiling/2025-08-02-Akira APT Group Profiling.md

 | Veeam      | Backup & Replication   | CVE-2023-27532   | sophos.com                       |
 | VMware     | ESXi                   | CVE-2024-37085   | microsoft.com                    |
 | VMware     | vSphere Client         | CVE-2021-21972   | qualys.com                       |

+## Conclusion
+Akira represents a mature and dangerous ransomware threat group with a diverse toolset, cross-platform capabilities, and a history of large-scale data exfiltration.
+Their consistent evolution, ability to pivot to new languages and platforms, and financial success make them a significant concern for organizations globally.
+Their operational scope, victim targeting strategy, and technical sophistication indicate a highly organized and well-resourced adversary likely operating from a Russian-speaking region.

 ## References